Come Down, O Love Divine

 "Come Down, O Love Divine" is a Christian hymn usually sung for the festival of Pentecost.
 It makes reference to the descent of the Holy Spirit as an invocation to God to come to into the soul of the believer.
-It is a popular piece of Anglican church music and is commonly sung to the tune "Down Ampney" by Ralph Vaughan Williams or the less weel-known tune North Petherton by William Henry Harris.
+It is a popular piece of Anglican church music and is commonly sung to the tune "Down Ampney" by Ralph Vaughan Williams or the less well-known tune North Petherton by William Henry Harris.

 History

 The text of "Come down, O Love divine" originated as an Italian poem, "Discendi amor santo" by the medieval mystic poet Bianco da Siena (1350-1399).
 The poem appeared in the 1851 collection Laudi Spirituali del Bianco da Siena of Telesforo Bini, and in 1861, the Anglo-Irish clergyman and writer Richard Frederick Littledale translated it into English.
 The first publication of the English version was in Littledale's 1867 hymn-book, The People's Hymnal.